 What if we apply the same sort of thinking to the home cook?
 If the culinary student should master the techniques of a world-renowned Parisian chef, shouldn’t the home cook master the techniques of the everyday French kitchen?
 Julia Child certainly thought so—this is what she built her entire career upon!

 However, in the past couple of years, the emphasis on home cooking has trended toward faster, easier preparations, and French classics have fallen by the wayside.
 Isn’t it high time we take back the kitchen?
 We think so.
-Why not slow down, cook authentic French country food, and enjoy the meal with a bottle of good wine?
-To inspire you to tie on your apron and channel your inner grandmère, here are 13 quintessential French dishes every home cook should perfect.
+Why not slow down, cook authentic traditional French foods, and enjoy the meal with a bottle of good wine?
+To inspire you to tie on your apron and channel your inner grand-mère, here are 13 quintessentially classic French dishes every home cook should perfect.
 Bon appétit!

-Coq au vin translates to chicken in red wine and that’s exactly what this dish is.
+Coq au vin translates to chicken in wine, and that’s exactly what this dish is.
 Rendered bacon is the base of this slow-cooked dish that’s filled with mushrooms, pearl onions, and delicious fall-off-the-bone chicken.
-The addition of cognac is a must—trust us we’ve tried it both with and without the alcohol—as it adds a depth of flavor and richness.
+The addition of cognac is a must—trust us, we’ve tried it both with and without the alcohol—as it adds a depth of flavor and richness.

-The French take the pairing of ham and cheese seriously and this is no more apparent than in croque-monsieur.
+The French take the pairing of ham and cheese seriously, and this is no more apparent than in a croque-monsieur.
 It’s a toasted ham and cheese sandwich that’s baked until crisp and covered in a decadent béchamel sauce.
-Add an egg on top and its name is changed to croque-madame.
+Add an egg on top, and its name is changed to croque-madame.

-Tarte tatin is a dessert that can be made with apples or pears.
+Tarte tatin is an inverted dessert that can be made with apples or pears.
 Think of it as France’s version of apple pie: The peeled fruit is arranged elegantly at the bottom of a cake pan.
 It’s covered with liquid caramel and pie dough, then baked.
-Once cooled, the treat is inverted onto a pretty platter, so that the caramelized golden fruit is at the top.
+Once cooled, the treat is inverted onto a pretty platter so that the caramelized golden fruit is at the top.
 Serving with vanilla ice cream is a must!

 The Alsace region of France is adjacent to Germany and Switzerland, and it’s the origin for a delectable pizza known as tarte flambée (or flammkuchen, in German).
 It’s a thin-crusted pizza topped with a creamy cheesy white sauce, sweet onions, and crisp bacon.
 Pair with a glass of sparkling wine, and you’ll be in heaven!

 Some of the best French home cooking is the simplest.
-Take the salad Lyonnaise, for example.
+Take the salade Lyonnaise (or frisée aux lardons), for example.
 It’s three ingredients—bacon, a poached egg, and frisée—dressed with a shallot-lemon-Dijon vinaigrette.
 That’s not a very fancy dish, but somehow the everyday elements are transformed into a beloved bistro staple that's served at restaurants all over the world.

 Although it’s a bit tedious to make (you have to melt chocolate, beat egg yolks, beat egg whites, fold everything together, let it set, and then make whipped cream), homemade rich dark-chocolate mousse is worth the effort.
 This recipe comes from Petit Trois, an L.A. eatery from French chef Ludo Lefebvre that made Bon Appétit’s best new restaurant list last year.